Town Common, Queensland: Geography

 The golf course is irrigated with treated waste water from the Mount St John Wastewater Treatment Plant in Mount St John.

 History

 The wetlands and lowlands of Town Common the result of sand dune formation and water catchment drainage processes including erosion and sedimentation over thousands of years.
 Town Common was gazetted in 1869 as common land for the people of Townsville (established in 1864).
 In 1900 part of the wetlands was established as a sanitary reserve.
 In 1914 a pasturage reserve was established.

+In August 2016, Blue Care who operated the aged care village opened a new facility at Mount Louisa and transferred the existing aged care village residents to this new location.
+The structure of the aged care village remains abandoned in Town Common.